dvreeze/ocp-java-17-learning/doc/chapter01.md

   * Multi-line comments (even if on a single line)
   * Javadoc comments
 * *Source files* and *classes*:
-  * Normal: one top-level type (class), one source file
+  * Normal: one top-level type (class) corresponds to one source file
   * The (top-level) type must match the source file's name without the ".java" extension
   * We can have multiple top-level types in a source file, but at most one of them can be public
 * A program's *main* method (and how to run the program)
-  * Three different "ways" of passing the main method's parameter(s)
+  * Three different "ways" of syntactically passing the main method's parameter(s), including the use of *varargs*
-  * Passing program arguments
+  * Passing program arguments when running programs
 * *Package declarations* and *import statements*:
   * Mind order of (optional) package declaration, (optional) import statements, and the top-level type definitions
   * When do we need to import a type, if we do not want to use FQCNs?